pilotmoon/PopClip-Extensions/README.md

 ## Extra Debugging Output

-To help you when debugging Script extensions, PopClip can be configure to write script output and debug info to the console.
+To help you when debugging Script extensions, PopClip can be configured to write script output and debug info to the console.
 To enable it, run this command in Terminal:

     defaults write com.pilotmoon.popclip EnableExtensionDebug -bool YES